 Where to stay

-We’ve given a full tour of Cape Town and have a number of great places we can recommend staying.
+We’ve given a full tour of Cape Town and have a number of great places we can recommend staying from luxury to budget.
 It all really comes down to what you’re looking for.
 With a full day you need accessibility, high-speed internet, a quality night’s rest, and some good food.
 After a long day of adventure sports, we aren’t always in the mood for the party atmosphere of a hostel or the work involved in a self-catering apartment.

 The full name is the DoubleTree by Hilton Hotel Cape Town UpperEastside, it’s a mouthful.
 Anyways, the hotel makes for a great base.
 We needed a place with an extremely comfy bed and all the creature comforts we’ve come to want after a full day of activities.
 The hotel lobby has a massive chandelier and fancy steps that make you feel famous.
 It’s a mid-upper range hotel that checked off everything on our list.
 You can order room service from the full menu of the hotel restaurant and that’s exactly what we did when we got back from canyoneering.
 A tasty prego roll and salad suited the body well.